viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 vim adctesting.py
 ```

-Now, add the following Python code to `adctesting.py` to test reading values from your Capacitive Soil Moisture Sensor through your MCP3008 ADC:
+Now, add the following Python code to `adctesting.py` to test reading values from your capacitive soil moisture sensor through your MCP3008 ADC:

 ``` python
 import time